timktsang/influenza_titer_reconstruction/README.md

 please see readme_inference.txt for instruction for using the program.

-[data_analysis.zip] contains all codes related to the results of data analysis

 [inference_demo.zip] contains the file for doing statistical inference

 [Figure_table_code.zip] contains all codes to replicate the tables/figures in the manuscript.

 [simulation_result.zip] part1 and part2 contains all results of simulation

+For reproducing the results of data analysis, please apply the inference code [inference_demo.zip] to the real data.